Skip to main content

 Why

 Autistic people are often underrepresented in autism research, which usually relies on reports from parents, teachers and clinicians.
-Self-report methods, like interviews and surveys, often exclude individuals with intellectual disability, who make up around 31–50% of the Autistic population.
+Self-report methods, like interviews and surveys, are often inaccessible to individuals with intellectual disability, who make up around 31–50% of the Autistic population.
 While involving Autistic individuals and their families in research has grown and shown benefits, it’s unclear if this includes studies focusing on those with intellectual disability.
 A systematic review is needed to understand the research done so far, improve inclusivity, and guide future studies with better, more inclusive methods.

 How much research uses first-hand information from Autistic people with intellectual disability?
 What measures have been used?